 |James V Proffitt|

 My current research focuses on vertebrate evolutionary morphology and systematics, particularly in the modern avian clade.
 More broadly, I am interested in the patterns of morphological and ecological disparity in vertebrates, and how fossils can inform our understanding of the processes and circumstances that generated this disparity.
 Secondarily, I have a strong interest in locomotor biomechanics and physiology of living species of vertebrates, particularly birds.
 I am also interested in comparative phylogenetic methods and their ...

 Satellite remote sensing of atmosphere.
 Clouds and aerosols.

 I am a vertebrate paleontologist who examines questions about the evolution of tetrapods within an explicitly phylogenetic framework.
 I have interests in comparative anatomy and osteology of tetrapods, biostratigraphy and biochronology, and macroevolution.
 I am interested in how a cladistic framework modifies our secondary inferences, such as the use of vertebrates for biochronology or our understanding of paleobiogeographic patterns, in the fossil record.
 I explore the acquisition of the modern fauna through extinction and diversification ...

-Research interests: Paleoclimate, Paleoceanography, Paleogeodesy, Foraminifera, Corals My current research involves the reconstruction of paleoceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
-Comprehensive observations of climatic fluctuations (temperature, salinity, precipitation etc.) in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
-In order to understand the variability of climate over large timescales and ...
+Research interests: Paleoclimate/Paleoceanography, Paleogeodesy, Foraminifera, Corals, Proxy Uncertainty My research involves the reconstruction of oceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
+Comprehensive observations of climatic fluctuations in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
+In order to understand the variability of climate over large timescales, driven by various forcing ...

 |Natasha S Vitek|